tinyzimmer/k3p/README.md

 ```

 For further information on adding worker nodes and/or setting up HA, you can view the command documentation,
-however more complete documentation will come in the future in the form of [examples](examples/).
+however more complete documentation will come in the future in the form of [examples](examples/) and other docs.
+There are already a few simple examples that you can use to get a general understanding of the workflow.